+44 (0) 207 8227325

 Celia accepts instructions in all areas of sports work.

-Celia worked on a number of sports law cases during her pupillage, including commercial claims, disciplinary hearings, and other regulatory issues.
+Celia worked on a number of sports law cases, including commercial claims, disciplinary hearings, and other regulatory issues.

 A copyright claim brought by the English Cricket Board and SKY TV against a website and App creator that was using clips of their footage (assisting Robert Howe QC and Nick De Marco).